franciscop/modern-editor/README.md

 > Note: `editor.command(command, text)` is an alias for `document.execCommand(command, showUi, text);`

-Now a more complex one using jquery to save your changes and remove the editability of the html afterwards:
+A more complex one using jquery to save your changes and remove the editability of the html afterwards:

 ```js
 function save(editor){